swiftlang/swift-evolution/proposals/0237-contiguous-collection.md

-A customization point already exists with an underscore in the standard library for the mutable version (it just returns `nil` by default), and should be exposed to general users, with a default implementation when the collection conforms to `MutableContiguousCollection`.
-In addition, there exist underscored customization points that could be replaced by the former.
+A customization point already exists with an underscore in the standard library for the mutable version (it just returns `nil` by default), and should be exposed to general users.
+In addition, there exist underscored customization points that could be replaced by the immutable variant.

 There are no guarantees made by the mutable version about the state left behind if the closure throws during mutation.
 The updates made may or may not be